ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Related tutorials {#related-tutorials}

 - [Running a Node with Geth](/developers/tutorials/run-light-node-geth/) _– How to download, install and run Geth.
 Covering syncmodes, the Javascript console, and more._
-- [Turn your Raspberry Pi 4 into an Eth 1.0 or Eth 2.0 node just by flashing the MicroSD card – Installation guide](/developers/tutorials/run-node-raspberry-pi/) _– Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum 1.0 node or an Ethereum 2.0 node (beacon chain / validator)._
+- [Turn your Raspberry Pi 4 into an Eth 1.0 or Eth 2.0 node just by flashing the MicroSD card – Installation guide](/developers/tutorials/run-node-raspberry-pi/) _– Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum node running the execution layer (Mainnet) and / or the consensus layer (Beacon Chain / validator)._